Nixon (company): Purchase

 In December 2006, Nixon was acquired by Billabong International for approximately US$55 million and a deferred payment of approximately US$76 million in FY 2012.

 During the spring of 2012, after six years under the Billabong umbrella of brands, Nixon once again became an independent brand.
 Nixon established an agreement with Trilantic Capital Partners ("TCP") and Billabong, each of which now owns a 48.5% stake in the brand, with the balance 3% held by Nixon management, including Laats and DiNenna.
 The resulting transaction values Nixon at approximately US$464 million, representing a multiple of approximately 9.2x LTM EBITDA.

 Products

 Watches

 Nixon sells many models of wristwatches, digital and analog, for men and women, with movements from Japan and Switzerland.
 The brand has several watch models that are considered "collector's items" amongst the many fans of the brand.
 These models, including the Nixon Time Teller and the Nixon 51-30 Chrono, are regularly updated with new colors and materials.

 Nixon offers customers the opportunity to personalize watch purchases, depending on where the watch is purchased from.
 Customers located in the United States and Canada are able to build custom watches.
 This process involves selecting the watch case, dial, chronograph hand and watch band.
-Customers within the United States are able to add a custom engraved message to the back of select watch styles.
+Customers within the United States are able to add a custom engraved message to the back of select watch styles, including popular models like the Time Teller and 51-30 Chrono.

 Nixon often works with other brands to create collaborative watch collections.
 Collaboration partners have come from various industries, such as: